-The educational aim is to provide students with a blend of Computer Science and Information Systems.
-Students will gain expertise in management and socio-technical systems together with a theoretical foundation in, and applied skills with, Computer Science.
-They will also be provided with professional skills which will enable graduates to communicate clearly, work effectively and efficiently in industry and commerce.
+The educational aim is to provide students with a theoretical foundation and applied skills in Computer Science/Software Engineering in addition to other professional skills which will enable graduates to communicate clearly, work independently and co-operate effectively.
+The balance of skills will enable graduates to work effectively and efficiently in industry and commerce and prepare them for postgraduate study.